js4jiang5/BatteryOptimizer_for_Mac/README.md

   - Intel CPU: limit is at maintain percentage
   - Apple CPU: limit is fixed at 80%
 - add battery daily log and notification

-  Note: For Intel Macs, charge limit works for all models, but discharge and calibrate only works for model 2014 or earlier.
-I am still searching discharge method for the other Intel Models.

 ### Enhancements
 - replace macOS battery percentage with real hardware charging percentage.